Conservation Action Planning

 In addition to identifying critical conservation strategies and actions needed in the region, the CAP is foundational for funders and conservation partners to identify program and projects requiring support, coordination, funding, capacity and collaboration.

-How will the CAP be developed?
+How was the CAP developed?

 What's the timeframe?